 How Long Should Dell or Lenovo Laptops Last?

-Most sources say that laptop users should expect to keep their laptop a maximum of three to five years.
-Some laptops may very well function after that point; however, they also tend to lack the specs to run more advanced apps and software by that point.
+three to four years.
+Some laptops may very well function after that point; however, they also tend to lack the hardware to run more advanced apps and software by that point.
 In addition, higher end laptops, like gaming laptops, can last up to 8 years if they are not accidentally broken first.

 Should You Buy Laptop Insurance?

-New laptops should come with a short-term warranty that mostly covers potential manufacturing defects.
-Even used computers may come with a similar warranty from the seller.
-However, these manufacturer’s or seller’s warranties usually only last for 30 days and typically don’t cover many common hazards, like accidental damage.
+New laptops typically come with a limited warranty that covers manufacturing defects out of the box.
+Even used or refurbished laptops typically come with a limited warranty from the seller, but they usually only last for 30 days.
+Unfortunately they also do not cover common mishaps like accidental damage.

 In contrast, a laptop warranty from Upsie

-will last for 2 or 3 years and even cover damages caused by spilling drinks or accidentally dropping the laptop.
+lasts for 2 or 3 years and covers damages caused by spilling drinks or accidentally dropping the laptop.
 Plans are even available for used or refurbished laptops that come with at least a 30-day seller's warranty.
-For peace of mind and to protect an investment in a high-quality laptop, consider buying laptop insurance.
+For peace of mind and to protect an investment in a high-quality laptop, consider buying laptop insurance from Upsie.